-Why Does Losing a Pet Hurt so Much?
+Why Does Losing a Pet Hurt So Much?

 The Grieving Process

 This is why the best thing we can do is accept the situation and embrace what’s coming our way.
-There is something to learn from any experience and this one is bound to bring out some important things to light.
-The process of grief encompasses five stages: denial, anger, guilt, depression, and eventually, acceptance.
-Here are a few things you should keep in mind:
+There is something to learn from any experience, and this one is bound to bring out some important things to light.
+The grief process encompasses five stages: denial, anger, guilt, depression, and, eventually, acceptance.

-Tips on How to Cope with the Grief of Losing a Pet
+Tips on How To Cope With the Grief of Losing a Pet

 As you go through the grieving process, there are things that you can do that will help you along the way and others that will slow you down.
 Here are a few suggestions of things that could make it easier for you: